 - When you refill the separator receiver tank with compressor oil, stop the engine, and make sure that the pressure gauge indicates Opsi (Obar) and there is no residual pressure in it, and then gradually loosen the oil filler cap for refilling oil. - Note residual pressure in the receiver tank could force both extremely hot compressed air and oil to jet out and you may be scalded or seriously injured. - Even continuous oil replenishment cannot improve its deteriorated condition.
 Be sure to change the oil completely at every scheduled interval. - Do not mix it with other brand oil, or it will cause poor performance and shorten the life of the compressor oil.
 (But fresh compressor oil could accept a mixture of small amount of different brands.) - Running the unit with old and deteriorated compressor oil will cause damage to bearings, or serious accident like ignition in a separator receiver tank.
-Be sure to change the oil completely at every scheduled interval. - Follow the designated regulations to dispose of compressor oil.

-After residual pressure is completely relieved from separator receiver tank, remove oil filler cap (F) and open drain valve (I) to drain oil into an approved container (J).
-Then remove oil cooler drain plug (K) open oil cooler drain valve (L) to drain oil accumulated in bottom of oil cooler.
+Be sure to change the oil completely at every scheduled interval. - Follow the designated regulations to dispose of compressor oil. - 1.
+After residual pressure is completely relieved from separator receiver tank, remove oil filler cap (F) and open drain valve (G) to drain oil.
+Then open drain valve of oil cooler to drain oil accumulated in bottom of oil cooler.